sanishsuwal7/devPortfolio/src/pages/landing/index.md

 mainpitch:
   title: Hi, I’m Alejandro, **Full Stack** **Web Developer**
   subtitle: >
-    I'm a lifelong learner, I love exploring and creating.
-My mission is to write, debug, test and ship readable code.
-I have a thing for traditional Neapolitan Pizza 🍕
+    I love exploring and creating 🚀 I'm a lifelong learner 🎓 and I might have a thing for traditional Neapolitan Pizza 🍕
   action: Book a call
 bio: